CDP Audit

 from cdp_audit.excel_reporter import ExcelReporter

-from cdp_audit.app_config import config
+from cdp_audit import _config as config

 def prompt_for_inputs() -> dict: